FAR-Lab/RealtimeAudioClassification/Lab-0.-Setting-up.md

+## Installing software tools and libraries
+Before we can use these project files, we have to install a few tools and software libraries.

+1. [Install Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install.html).
+(Some might already have prepared that)
+2. Start Jupyter notebooks in the folder that you cloned to with you downloaded the Git Hub Repository (i.e. in the folder you just downloaded).
+3. Within Jupyter, navigate to the folder `00_Setup` and open the Notebook inside.
+The notebook is called `Setup.ipynb`.
+4. Follow the steps inside that notebook to install and test the software libraries we need for this workshop.

 ## How to use Jupyter Notebooks
 The main ["IDE"](https://en.wikipedia.org/wiki/Integrated_development_environment) that we will be using this week are Jupyter Notebooks.
 Jupyter Notebooks is great to try out different code snippets to selectively debug the code you are writing.